ZuliusRoolf/website/JOURNAL.md

 I got to utilize the entire height of the viewport, apparently you need to give `<body>` a `height: 100vh` in CSS.
 Now the columns display its children in the middle of the page.

 I got to use media query to define a PC view.
 I thought about separating them into two queries, but that seems unnecessary.

+Learned a little on how to use JavaScript to toggle hidden elements.
+It is not difficult if the element is pre-defined, but I got stuck on making the `project__button`s to function.
+I think it applies event listeners to the template project and not on the JSON loaded projects.
+I tried to fix this, but clearly I have worked too long and got nowhere, hence the strike-through on [today's agenda](#august-09).

+Lastly, I got the opportunity to learn a little about the different measurements CSS uses and changed the about loading function to include line breaks.

+### Design considerations

+Displaying a profile picture is difficult as the original website from [Seyit Yilmaz](https://www.seyityilmaz.com/) is supposed to be minimalistic.
+It is only first clicking on "about" the user gets redirected to a proper CV with picture and experience.
+I agree on the minimalist design to only show the necessary information.
+My face doesn't matter that much, the point is the portfolio.
+However, I do wish to provide my profile picture if the user asks about it.
+Clicking "about" would be considered such an event, so perhaps I will only display my picture alongside the about me text.
+On a mobile viewport both picture and about text will be displayed either way.

+Another idea could be to make my picture grayscale and only when clicking "about" will make the picture return to true colors.
+Alternatively, just put the picture together with the about text, I do feel this will look bad and unlogical.